ocisse/Pneumocystis_comparative/README.txt

-This file describes data used for the paper entitled:
+This folder describes data used for the paper entitled:
 "Comparative Genomics suggests that the Human Pathogenic Fungus Pneumocystis jirovecii acquired Obligate Biotrophy through Gene Loss"